How many homeless veterans are in America?

 SSVF and HUD-VASH are the main response to veteran homelessness in many communities; however, there are numerous other resources for assisting veterans in a housing crisis.
 The Grant and Per Diem transitional housing program and Domiciliary Care programs funded through the Veterans Health Administration offer temporary assistance to veterans as bridge or crisis housing.
 The Homeless Veteran Reintegration Program under the Department of Labor assists homeless veterans with employment skills and job searches.

 Are we ending veteran homelessness?

 In 2009, then-VA Secretary Eric Shinseki, in tandem with President Barack Obama, set forth the audacious goal of ending veteran homelessness by 2015.
-Current VA Secretary Robert McDonald also supports this goal.
+Current VA Secretary Robert Wilke also supports this goal.
 To help secure commitments to this goal, in June 2014 First Lady Michelle Obama announced the Mayors Challenge to End Veteran Homelessness.
-The First Lady has received pledges from 702 mayors, 9 governors, and 172 county and city officials to end veteran homelessness in their communities.
+Since its launch in 2014, the Mayors Challenge to End Veteran Homelessness has helped 78 communities and three states to achieve this goal.

 In January 2015, New Orleans became the first major city to announce that it had ended veteran homelessness.
-Since then, a total of 2 states and 29 communities have effectively ended veteran homelessness, and many others are on track to join them.
 The success of SSVF, HUD-VASH, and other programs targeted to veterans, combined with the dedication and commitment of America’s communities prove that ending veteran homelessness is possible.